 Please inform the School of the reason for your child's absence on the first day by calling the School Office before 9am.

 You can leave a message anytime of day or night by calling School on 01252 544606 and selecting Option 1.

 Give as much information about the reason for absence as is available at the time

-If the School does not hear from you before 9.15am about your child's absence the absence will have to be marked as unauthorised.
-We will also need to contact you after 9.15am on the first day of absence to find out why your child is absent.
+If the School does not hear from you by 9.10am your child's absence will have to be marked as unauthorised.
+We will also be contacting you on any day of absence to find out why your child is not in school.

 It is in no one’s best interest if children who are ill are brought into school.